On the sizes of large subgraphs of the binomial random graph

-It is easy to show, using the so-called second moment method, that a similar result holds for families of graphs having {\it exactly} $e$ edges: if $0\leq e(k)=O(k)$ (for sure, this bound can be improved, but there is no point to be very precise here), $\mathcal{F}_k=\mathcal{F}_k(e)$ is the set of all graphs on $k$ vertices with exactly $e(k)$ edges, then there is a 2-point concentration of $X_n$.
-For the sake of convenience, let us denote this random variable $X_n$ by $\mathcal{X}_n[e]$.\\
+It is easy to show, using the so-called second moment method, that a similar result holds for families of graphs having {\it exactly} $e$ edges: if $0\leq e(k)=O(k)$ (for sure, this bound can be improved, but there is no point to be very precise here), $\mathcal{F}_k$ is the set of all graphs on $k$ vertices with exactly $e(k)$ edges, then $X_n$ is 2-point concentrated.
+For the sake of convenience, let us denote this random variable $X_n$ by $\mathcal{X}_n(e)$.\\

-One of the main goals of our study is to find a natural sequence of graph families such that, for the respective $X_n$, there is no sequence $f(n)$ and fixed number $m$ such that a.a.s.~$X_n\in[f(n),f(n)+m]$ (in such cases, we say that $X_n$ is not {\it tightly concentrated}).
-In particular, we want to find a sequence $e=e(k)$ such that $\mathcal{X}_n[e]$ is not tightly concentrated.
+One of the main goals of our study is to find a graph family $\mathcal{F}$ such that $X_n(\mathcal{F})$ is not concentrated within an interval of constant length (i.e.~there is no sequence $f(n)$ and fixed number $m$ such that a.a.s.~$X_n\in[f(n),f(n)+m]$).
+In particular, we want to find a sequence $e=e(k)$ such that $\mathcal{X}_n(e)$ is not concentrated within an interval of constant length.
 It is quite natural to check, if the `average' number of edges $e(k)=p{k\choose 2}+O(1)$ is appropriate (since the number of edges is integer, the right side should be integer as well --- this is why $O(1)$ appears).
-In other words, how many vertices should we remove from the random graph to make the number of edges equal to the expected number?
+In other words, how many vertices should we remove from the random graph to make the number of edges equal to its expected number?
 Is this number of vertices tightly concentrated?
 We give the following answer for both questions for a much wider class of functions $e(k)$.